In Wales, where mountains rise to the mist

 And making Wales

-the place for me to be born and live and love and fight and rugby and sing.
+the place for me to be born and live and love, work and fight and rugby and sing.

 Put simply the place to ‘do my thing’.